 I am now a full-time freelance writer, wife, and mother to a baby daughter.
-My writing has appeared in The Washington Post, The Daily Beast, Vice Motherboard, Kveller, Barista Magazine, Vineyard Style Magazine, as well as college and university publications.
+My writing has appeared in The Atlantic, The Washington Post, The Daily Beast, Woman's Day, Vice Motherboard, as well as college and university publications.

-When not devouring a book (usually a memoir), I enjoy contemporary and modern dance, cooking, photography, kvetching, and taking my daughter to the library.
+When not devouring a book (usually a memoir), I enjoy modern dance and ballet, cooking, photography, making my own beauty products, kvetching, and taking my daughter to the library.
 You can never start too early.
 I mean the library, not the kvetching.